JGong7/sp23-cse110-lab4/expose/javascript/part2.md

   F. Output is true.
 This is because Boolean(2) converts to true.

 15. The difference is that === returns false strictly if two sides are not the same type, while == will convert the types first.

+17. The result is that the array [1, 2, 3] will become [2, 4, 6].
+This is because doSomething(num) takes in an integer and multiplies it by 2.
+It is being passed into modifyArray and will be executed on every entry of the array, hence multiplying every entry of [1, 2, 3] by 2.

+19. The output is:\
+1\
+4\
+3\
+2